Transformer-Based Rate Prediction for Multi-Band Cellular Handsets: Frequency Hopping Problem Formulation

 As one simple example that we will use in the simulations below, we consider a UE being served by $N_{\subsf BS}=2$ potential cells that are co-located, so they are from a single gNB site.
 The two cells operate in two distinct frequencies: BS1 at \SI{3.5}{GHz} in FR1 and BS2 \SI{15}{GHz} in FR3 (details in \Cref{table:simulation}.).
 The UE antenna layout that we will use in the simulations below is \Cref{fig:ue_radian}.
 There are $N_{\subsf arr}=4$ antennas -- two dipole antennas at \SI{3.5}{GHz} and two patch antennas at at \SI{15}{GHz}.
 Four antennas are labeled as RX1 to RX4.
 In this case, there are $M=4$ potential links: \begin{itemize} \item Link 1: From BS1 to RX3 at $f^{(1)}=$\,\SI{3.5}{GHz} \item Link 2: From BS1 to RX4 at $f^{(2)}=$\,\SI{3.5}{GHz} \item Link 3: From BS2 to RX1 at $f^{(3)}=$\,\SI{15}{GHz} \item Link 4: From BS2 to RX2 at $f^{(4)}=$\,\SI{15}{GHz} \end{itemize} Each antenna has a directivity pattern, so the link quality from the same serving cell may be different for two different antennas.
 For example, the link quality on link 1 may be different than link 2 depending on the orientation of the different antennas relative to the angles of arrivals of the paths.
 In \Cref{fig:ue_radian}, the antenna placement, orientation, and antenna pattern follow the 3GPP simulation model \cite{3gpp_release19}.
 In the simulations below, we will also consider blockage from the metal UE body itself that influences coverage depending on orientation.

 Our broad problem is to track the link quality on the $M$ links.
 Time is divided into measurement periods of length $T$.
 In the simulations below, we take $T=$\,\SI{50}{ms}, which is sufficient for several measurements of the channel quality in a given antenna.
 We let $\gamma^{(i)}_t$ denote the CQI on link $i$ in time period $t$ if the UE were to receive downlink transmissions in that link in that time period.
 For simplicity, we will take $\gamma^{(i)}_t$ as the average SNR on the link.
-We assume that the rate of a practical model of spectral efficiency $\rho$ is applied according to \cite{rmmodel}\cite{mogensen2007lte}, modifying from the 3GPP Shannon capacity \cite{3gpp.38.901}.
+We assume that the rate follows a practical model \cite{rmmodel,Chen2024_Asilomar_Interpolation,mogensen2007lte}:

 where $\phi(\gamma)$ is the CQI-rate mapping function; $B_i$ is the bandwidth of link $i$; $\beta$ is the coding efficiency with a typical value of 0.6; $\rho_{\rm max}$ is the practical channel capacity subject to the 3GPP MCS table, which is commonly selected from 4.8 - 7.5 based on different QAM strategies.
 The model below can be extended to more complex CQI descriptions and multi-stream transmissions.